qezlou/lila/README.md

 ## Data:

-All the simulated data are available here on Zenodo:
+All the simulated data will be soon available on Zenodo.